Censorship in the United Kingdom: Literature

-See also under "Laws on obscenity and sexual content" above.

-In 1873, controversy over the depiction of William Ewart Gladstone, Robert Lowe, 1st Viscount Sherbrooke, and Acton Smee Ayrton in W. S. Gilbert and Gilbert Arthur à Beckett's The Happy Land led to the play's licence being revoked by the Lord Chamberlain.
+In 1873 controversy over the depiction of William Ewart Gladstone, Robert Lowe, 1st Viscount Sherbrooke, and Acton Smee Ayrton in W. S. Gilbert and Gilbert Arthur à Beckett's The Happy Land led to the play's licence being revoked by the Lord Chamberlain.
 A censored version of the play was eventually allowed to be performed, but uncensored scripts, with the censored portions printed in all capital letters, were printed by the theatre's manager.
 The play became a smash hit.

 The novel Ulysses by James Joyce was banned in the United Kingdom in 1922 when it was declared obscene.

-Novelist George Orwell wrote several articles on censorship including an item titled The Freedom of the Press in 1943.
+The novelist George Orwell wrote several articles on censorship including an item titled The Freedom of the Press in 1943.
 It appears that this was a preface for his book Animal Farm, but it is unclear if it had been deliberately suppressed or if Orwell himself chose not to publish it.